 The Workwoman’s Guide, from 1840, notes that “increasing the number of loops is generally done in the middle of a pinful of stitches.”
 It adds to the “various modes of widening” with one “effected by taking up the cross loop, below the next stitch, belonging to the row before, and afterwards continuing the plain knitting.”
 That cross loop is a central theme of this post and is examined in detail below.

 The process of casting on a row of loops at the outset of a piece of knitted fabric is also relevant to this discussion.
 The first published instructions for it appear in The Knitting Teacher’s Assistant, from 1817.
-This text is framed in a quaint dialog format that was retained verbatim in subsequent editions and can be seen in this one from 1881.
+This is framed as a Q&A dialog between a teacher and student.
+It was retained verbatim in subsequent editions and can be seen in this one from 1881.
 The book makes no mention of increasing the stitch count in subsequent rows.
 However, the described cast-on technique simply places a closed loop on the needle and can be applied at any point in the fabric.
 It is now often termed a “backward loop” or “e-wrap.”

 The first illustrated instructions for an increase appear in the The Knitting Book, published in 1847 by Eleanore Riego de la Branchardière.
 She describes an increase worked into the segment of the yarn or thread between the loop just knitted and the one that is about to be.
 When lifted up from the preceding row, that segment is the “cross loop” noted above.